tsv1/vedro-pyppeteer/README.md

 | only_failed | Save screenshots only for failed steps             |
 | on_fail     | Save screenshots for all steps when scenario fails |

-`--pyppeteer-screenshots-dir` — Set directory for screenshots (default: ./screenshots)
+`--playwright-screenshots-dir` — Set directory for screenshots (default: ./screenshots)